YogeshSingla/LEYc/README.md

 ### How to contribute?
 * SEE INSTRUCTIONS.md
-* THIS README file is generated using python script (generate_markdown.py).
-* DO NOT EDIT README.md manually.
-Changes will be overwritten by generate_markdown.py
+* This `README.md` file is generated using python script: `generate_markdown.py`.
+Do not edit `README.md` manually.
+Changes will be overwritten on next execution of `generate_markdown.py`
 ***
 ### Footnotes
 >Channels listed here do not rely heavily on advertisements and expect to see very less sponsered content in them.